-Eg Rodde Meg Ut - Hold for Sudeli Sudeli Dei

-Partners face each other, then stand with right hips touching and right arm around each other's waist, Left arm extends out from shoulder, with palm facing inward at head height.
+Eg Rodde Meg Ut - Hold for Sudeli Sudeli Dei Partners face each other, then stand with right hips touching and right arm around each other's waist, Left arm extends out from shoulder, with palm facing inward at head height.
+DANCE INSTRUCTIONS - PART 2 Here you will find instructions for the dances listed in this unit.

-Partners face each other and step to the left, so right hips are even.
-With elbows crossing, right arm is extended behind partner's back.
-Each partner places their left hand palm-out on their lower back to meet their partner's right hand.

-Dance Instructions - Part 2

-Here you will find instructions for the dances listed in this unit.
 Some of the instructions may be more easily understood by an experienced dance instructor.

-Sangdanser / Song Dances

-EG RODDE MEG UT PÅ SEIEGRUNNEN

-Eg Rodde Meg Ut På Seiegrunnen

-In this song dance, art reflects life.
+Sangdanser / Song Dances EG RODDE MEG UT PÅ SEIEGRUNNEN Eg Rodde Meg Ut På Seiegrunnen In this song dance, art reflects life.
 Dancers portray a tussle over who gets the best fishing spot.

-Any number of pairs in a single circle, facing center

-Handhold Ballad handhold

-Step Ballad step

-4 ballad steps to the left (CW), starting with L on the second syllable of each line: "ro(-dde), var, kom, lag(de)"

-At conclusion of "ile," both partners turn to face each otherwomen CCW and men CW.

-On "dreiv," man sweeps open right palm past his partner's face in a mock slapping motion.
+Floor Formation Any number of pairs in a single circle, facing center Handhold Ballad handhold Step Ballad step Figure 1 4 ballad steps to the left (CW), starting with L on the second syllable of each line: "ro(-dde), var, kom, lag(de)" At conclusion of "ile," both partners turn to face each otherwomen CCW and men CW.
+Figure 2 On "dreiv," man sweeps open right palm past his partner's face in a mock slapping motion.
 At same time, woman claps with hands low and near her right hip, and turns her head to the right.
 On "fisk-," woman sweeps open right palm past her partner's face in a mock slapping motion.
 At same time, man claps with hands low and near his right hip, and turns his head to the right.
 On "datt," man sweeps open right palm past his partner's face in a mock slapping motion.
 At same time, woman claps with hands low and near her right hip and turns her head to the right.
 On "bak," woman sweeps open right palm past her partner's face in a mock slapping motion.
 At same time, man claps with hands low and near his right hip and turns his head to the right.
 Dancers turn back toward center and resume ballad handhold.

-2 ballad steps to the left (CW), starting with L on the second syllable of each line: "vart, råd(-de)"

-At conclusion of "åleine," both partners turn to face each other, then stand with right hips touching and right arm around each other's waist, left arm extends out from shoulder, with palm facing inward at head height.
+2 ballad steps to the left (CW), starting with L on the second syllable of each line: "vart, råd(-de)" At conclusion of "åleine," both partners turn to face each other, then stand with right hips touching and right arm around each other's waist, left arm extends out from shoulder, with palm facing inward at head height.
 Both partners do three waltz steps forward starting with L. On "dei," all face the center of the circle with feet together, and hold hands at sides.
 On "hoi," all dancers lift clasped hands above heads with full arm extension.

-Eg rodde meg ut på seiegrunnen I rowed out to the fishing spot Det var om morgonen tidlig.
+Verse 1 Eg rodde meg ut på seiegrunnen I rowed out to the fishing spot Det var om morgonen tidlig.
 It was early in the morning.
 Då kom han Ola frå Kåremunnen (Karilunden) Then along came Ola from Kåremunnen Og lagde båten for ile.
 And anchored his boat there, too.

-Då dreiv eg til So I hit

-han med fiskestongi, him with my fishing rod.

-Så'n datt i uvitet So that he fell unconscious

-bak i rongi. in the back of his boat.
+Då dreiv eg til So I hit han med fiskestongi, him with my fishing rod.
+Så'n datt i uvitet So that he fell unconscious bak i rongi. in the back of his boat.

-Eg vart så glad, eg tok til og kvad, I was so glad, I started singing

-Eg rådde grunnen åleine!
+Eg vart så glad, eg tok til og kvad, I was so glad, I started singing Eg rådde grunnen åleine!
 I had the fishing grounds to myself!

-Sudeli, sudeli, sudeli dei, hoi!
+Sudeli, sudeli dei, hoi!